powellgenomicslab/ancestry_prediction_scRNAseq/docs/source/RunthePipeline/Pipeline.rst

 Before running Snakemake_, let's define some variables that will make it easier and cleaner to run.

 Let's define two variables, ``$SNAKEFILE_ANC`` (the location of the ``Snakefile``) and ``$CONFIG_ANC``  which is (the location of the edited ``ancestry_prediction_scRNAseq.yaml``).
-These files are in the cloned github repository:
+These files were copied from the singularity image when you ran the setup command:

 .. code-block:: bash
   :emphasize-lines: 2,8